curiousjaki/verifiable-processes-demo/README.md

 ## Description

-This project includes the implementation for the verifiable comnputing in business processes research paper.
+This project includes the implementation for the verifiable computing in business processes research paper.
 I consists of
 - a Risc0 verifiable computing service written in Rust,
 - a Zeebe workflow engine adapter service written in Go,